jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 14) Where are your network card settings located on Ubuntu 18.04 using netplan?

 15) What are the two major opensource webservers?

     a.
 Apache, Nginx
     b. openhttpd, Nginx
     c.
 Apache, IIS
     d.
 Apache, Tomcat

 16) What are two related and major opensource relational databases?

     a.
 SQL and MySQL
     b.
 MariaDB and MySQL
     c.
 MySQL and Oracle DB
     d.
 Nginx and MySQL

-17) Name one major No-SQL database mentioned in this chapter?
+17) Name one major NoSQL database mentioned in this chapter?

-18) What is the file location that the system uses as a *local DNS* for resolving IPs?
+18) What is the file location that the system uses as a *local DNS* for resolving IP?

     a. `etc/systemd/hostd`
     b. `/etc/hosts`
     c. `/etc/allow`
     d. `/etc/etc/etc`

-19) What is the name of the file that you would place in your home directory, that allows you not to have to type your login password for a MySQL database?
+19) What is the name of the file that you would place in your home directory that allows you not to have to type your login password for a MySQL database?

     a. `~/my.cnf`
     b. `/etc/mysql/settings.conf`
     c. `~/allow`
     d. `~/.my.cnf`

-20) Before systemd, NIC interface naming schemes depended on a driver based enumeration process: they switched to a predictable network interface names process that depends on what for the interface names?
+20) Before systemd, NIC interface naming schemes depended on a driver based enumeration process.
+They switched to a predictable network interface naming process that depends on what for the interface names?

     a. driver loading order
     b. interface names depend on physical location of hardware (bus enumeration)
     c. kernel version
     d.
-What ever Lennart Poetering feels like naming them
+What ever Lennart Poettering feels like naming them

 ### Podcast Questions